HTTP API

 If

-is provided, a 302 Found redirect occurs toredirect_to
+redirect_tois provided, a 302 Found redirect occurs toredirect_towithemail_sentas a query parameter.

 -